Filter Options

 What is the best time of the year for a Madagascar safari?

 “Madagascar can be visited at any time of the year.
 However, the wettest months of January, February and March are perhaps best avoided.
 September to November is a lovely time for a beach holiday, but the cool, dry months from May to October are better for hiking.
 The coldest months aren’t ideal to see some animals.
 Therefore, the best wildlife-viewing months are the shoulder months of April, May, October and November.
-These months are warm enough for all animals to be active, but not too wet.
+These months are warm enough for all animals to be active, but it’s not too wet.
 Having said all this, you have to keep in mind that there are wide regional variations.
 The east of the island sees the most rain, so avoiding the peak of the Wet season is more important here than in drier parts of the country.”

 4